Talking about motor oil types, synthetic is generally regarded as superior, but conventional costs less. When does it make a difference to your car?

 - Synthetics can offer greater performance and longer life

 Every vehicle owner knows how important oil changes are to maintain a healthy and efficient engine.
-Taking an extra step and changing the type of motor oil that goes into your engine takes a little more thought.
+Taking an extra step and changing the type of motor oil that goes into your engine takes a more thought.

 Conventional oil and its advantages